LakshyaMittal3301/socratium/ARCHITECTURE.md

 2. `/api/books/upload` stores a PDF, extracts text/outline, and builds page map.
 3. `/api/books` returns a list of uploaded books.
 4. `/api/providers` manages Gemini providers; `/api/chat` uses the active provider.
+5. Chat includes the current page plus the previous two pages of text as context.

 ## Sectioning Strategy (Current)
 - Deferred; using outline + current page for context instead of precomputed sections.